Easy Steps to Clean Strawberries and Keep Them Fresh

 Bio-Kleen Produce Wash Grapefruit seed extract, lime juice, sodium chloride Undiluted $0.44

-See also Dry Cleaning Solvent
+See also Curtain and Drapery Cleaning

 Follow the instructions on the packaging to ensure proper use and effectiveness of the product.
 Remember to rinse the strawberries thoroughly with cold water after using the commercial produce wash, to remove any residue and ensure safe consumption.